elemental/elemental-web/README.rst

   This will import documentation input files (.rst) from all projects, build .html files and add those to 'build/html'.
-Running this script requires that all projects (currently DOLFIN and UFL) have been built and that the environment variables DOLFIN_DIR and UFL_DIR have been set.
+Running this script requires that all projects (currently Elemental) have been built and that the environment variable ELEM_DIR has been set.

 * How to: publish web pages
   ::